-Worst case number of noise electrons injected into the ROIC can be calculated by assuming photoelectron generation-recombination noise is dominant.
-Experimentally measured noise gain of the test detectors which have the same size and properties with the FPA pixels is used in the calculations.
+Worst case number of noise electrons injected into the ROIC can be calculated by assuming that photocurrent generation-recombination noise is the dominant noise mechanism.
+Experimentally measured noise gain of the test detectors is used in the calculations.
+The test detectors have the same size and properties with the FPA pixels.
 Table 7.2 shows summary of this calculation.
 During frame integration, the detector bias voltage monotonously decreases as the direct injection ROIC integration capacitor is filled.
 The specified bias voltage is the approximate bias value at the beginning of the integration.

-Device Total Current gn in ^{GR} (fA) R d (GΩ) i n (Johnson noise) G-R noise electrons Johnson noise electrons Total noise electrons InP/InGaAsP @ -0.25 V 40 pA 0.05 25 4.5 6.6 fA 1560 413 1613 InP/InGaAs @ -0.5 V 30 pA 0.20 14 6.9 5.3 fA 875 331 936 AlGaAs/GaAs @ -0.5 V 38 pA 0.01 1 3.6 6.9 5.3 fA 225 331 400
+Device and Bias Voltage Total Current gn i n GR (fA) R d (GΩ) i n (Johnson noise) G-R noise electrons Johnson noise electrons Total noise electrons InP/InGaAsP @ -0.25 V 40 pA 0.05 25 4.5 6.6 fA 1560 413 1613 InP/InGaAs @ -0.5 V 30 pA 0.20 14 6.9 5.3 fA 875 331 936 AlGaAs/GaAs @ -0.5 V 38 pA 0.011 3.6 6.9 5.3 fA 225 331 400

-Table 7.2 Noise electrons of QWIP at the ROIC integration capacitor, with ~10 ms integration time at 70K.
+Table 7.2 Calculation table of noise electrons of QWIP at the ROIC integration capacitor, with ~10 ms integration time at 70K.
 Calculations assume near unity ROIC injection efficiency.

 InP based QWIPs offer the same level of NETD with standard AlGaAs/GaAs QWIPs.
-As table 7.2 shows same SNR level is obtained with higher detector noise floor.
-Specified ROIC noise is 550 electrons with minimum ROIC gain to allow maximum integration time.
+As table 7.2 shows, the same SNR level is obtained with higher detector noise floor.
+Specified ROIC noise is 550 electrons at minimum ROIC gain to allow maximum integration time.
 The example AlGaAs/GaAs QWIP investigated in this study has 400 electrons noise which is competing with the system noise at the input node.
-The ROIC noise power is %65 of the total noise power at the ROIC output.
+The ROIC noise power is %65 of the total noise power at the ROIC output for the AlGaAs/GaAs QWIP.
 On the other hand InP/InGaAs LWIR QWIP have noise level of 936 electrons and offer similar level of SNR with standard QWIPs as shown in the following sections.
 The ROIC noise power is only %25 of the total noise power in the case of InP/InGaAs QWIP which is at an acceptable level.
 This situation is similar to MWIR FPA systems which suffer from low background signal level, and high system noise floor.
-When external system noise is an important issue, InP LWIR QWIPs offer better tolerance to keep the whole system "detector limited" since it offers good SNR with higher signal, and higher noise floor.
+When external system noise is an important issue, InP LWIR QWIPs offer better tolerance to keep the whole system "detector limited" since it offers good SNR with higher signal level, and higher noise floor.